 Harris Jones & Malone is committed to giving back to the community.
 Since its initial establishment, Harris Jones & Malone has developed a strong focus on charitable efforts that support the safety, housing, and education of women and children throughout Maryland, especially those living in low-income communities.

-Legislative Assistant, Tammy Stinnett sharing her campaign experience with a female undergraduate student at Goucher College.
+Legislative Assistant Tammy Stinnett sharing her campaign experience with an undergraduate student at Goucher College.

-Ashlie Bagwell, Senior Government Relations Associate volunteering to read a book to an elementary class.
+Ashlie Bagwell, Senior Government Relations Associate, spending time in an elementary classroom reading a book to students.

-Lisa Harris Jones, Founder & Managing Member, speaking to female undergraduate students to encourage them to enter a career in politics.
+Lisa Harris Jones, Managing Member, speaking to a group of students at the Sarah T. Hughes Center for Politics at Goucher College, to encourage them to pursue a career in politics.